 The Guerreros Unidos' main enemy is Los Rojos, who the organization has been fighting for control of drug trafficking routes (a rivalry that may have motivated the Iguala student massacre).
 The Guerreros Unidos have also fought against the Familia Michoacana and the Knights Templar cartels.
 The Mexican guerrilla group the Insurgent People's Revolutionary Army (ERPI) also declared themselves enemies of the Guerreros Unidos following the disappearance of the 43 students.

-The Guerreros Unidos’ violent tactics and use of kidnapping as a source of revenue have made them a target of both national and state security forces.
-In 2014, the group lost several leaders and dozens of members as a result of security operations, blows the organization may not be able to recover from.
+The Guerreros Unidos' violent tactics and use of kidnapping as a source of revenue have made them a target of both national and state security forces.
+The group has lost several leaders and dozens of members as a result of security operations.

 On the other hand, the attacks against the student protesters in Iguala have revealed the group's extensive ties to local officials.
 The capture of an alleged Guerreros Unidos financial chief in October 2014, for example, revealed that the group allegedly spent close to $45,000 a month to pay off local police in the municipality of Iguala alone.
 These local ties could make it more difficult for Mexican authorities to target the group.